phly/keep-a-changelog/README.md

 - `bump:major`: Create a new changelog entry for the next major release.
 - `bump:to-version`: Create a new changelog entry for a user-specified version.
 - `changelog:new`: Create a new changelog file.
-- `changelog:ready`: Mark a changelog version ready for release by setting its date.
 - `config:create`: Create one or more configuration files.
 - `config:edit`: Edit a configuration file.
 - `config:remove`: Remove a configuration file.